Can We Really Reverse the Aging Process?

 HIGH INTENSITY INTERVAL TRAINING- which is known to trim and slim our bodies has also been found to slow down telomere shortening.
 In a recent study published in Mechanisms of Aging and Development, the author’s state: “There is a direct association between reduced telomere shortening in your later years and high-intensity-type exercises.”

-At The Renewal Point, we use the science/evidence-based methods of natural hormone balancing and physical training, to help our patients achieve healthy aging.
+At The Renewal Point, we use the science/evidence-based methods of bioidentical hormone balancing and physical training, to help our patients achieve healthy aging.
 Together, with nutrition and toxin elimination, we see improvements in sexuality, brain function, body composition, physical conditioning, cardiovascular health, skin, hair, nails, energy, and vitality.

 - Sex Hormones Modulate the Length of Telomere.
 Rodrigo T. Calado, et al. Blood 2006 108:182. www.gloodjournal.org/content/108/182